move-coop/parsons/databases.rst

 Database Sync
 *************

 Sync tables between two databases with just a few lines of code.
+Currently supported database types are:

+* Postgres
+* Redshift

 ========
 Examples
 ========

 **Full Sync Of Tables**

 Copy all data from a source table to a destination table.

 .. code-block:: python